If you want to get people to buy your stuff, you need to understand how consumers make purchasing decisions.

 If there are tons of negative reviews, most people are naturally turned off and look elsewhere.

-2. People gather buying recommendations from mixed sources.
+2. Consider that people gather buying recommendations from mixed sources

 Even though social media and the Internet rule, customers make purchase decisions using a combination of old media, new media, and conversations with friends and family.
 (To read more about this, I encourage you to check out People Comparison Shop, Stupid.)